coq/coq/doc/sphinx/addendum/extraction.rst

    Extract Constant X => "int".
    Extract Constant x => "0".

-Notice that in the case of type scheme axiom (i.e. whose type is an arity, that is a sequence of product finished by a sort), then some type variables have to be given (as quoted strings).
-The syntax is then:

-.. cmdv:: Extract Constant @qualid {+ @string } => @string
-   :undocumented:

-The number of type variables is checked by the system.
-For example:

-.. coqtop:: in

-   Axiom Y : Set -> Set -> Set.
-   Extract Constant Y "'a" "'b" => " 'a * 'b ".

 Realizing an axiom via :cmd:`Extract Constant` is only useful in the case of an informative axiom (of sort ``Type`` or ``Set``).
 A logical axiom has no computational content and hence will not appear in extracted